deanmoses/zenphoto-json-rest-api/README.md

 zenphoto-json-rest-api
 =================================

 A Zenphoto plugin that provides a JSON REST API to albums and searches.

-Useful for building mobile apps and javascript-heavy web apps on top of Zenphoto.
+It's useful for building mobile apps and javascript-heavy web apps on top of Zenphoto.

 The API is read-only.
 It cannot create or modify albums or images.